sanskrit/raw_etexts_english/blogs/manasataramgini/2006-11-07_some-wild-geo-political-speculation.md

 +++
-title = "Some wild geo-politicalxa0speculation."
+title = "Some wild geo-political speculation."

 +++
 I heard that a learned American political theorist had pronounced a